 The 2011 Census provides data for Ladysmith about: population, dwellings, age, sex, families, households and dwelling characteristics, marital status and language.
-Highlights are included in the 2015 Community Profile comparing the past two Census periods, 2006 and 2011.
+Highlights are included in the 2016 Community Profile comparing the past two Census periods, 2006 and 2011.
 Population estimates and projections available from BC Stats are also reported.

-New for the 2011 Census period is a survey called the National Household Survey (NHS) which replaced the "long-form" Census 2B.
-The NHS is a voluntary survey of one in three Canadian households, including Ladysmith.
+The latest Census period up to 2011 utilized a shorter survey called the National Household Survey (NHS) which replaced the "long-form" Census 2B.
+The NHS was a voluntary survey of one in three Canadian households, including Ladysmith.
 Data from the NHS has been included in the Community Profile including information about aboriginal peoples, immigration, ethno-cultural diversity, education, labour, mobility and migration, income and housing.

-Notes: The demographic data in the 2015 Community Profile is derived from the 2011 and 2006 Census, the 2011 National Household Survey, and BC Stats.
+Notes: The demographic data in the 2016 Community Profile is derived from the 2011 and 2006 Census, the 2011 National Household Survey, and BC Stats.
 BC Stats provides annual population estimates based on the current 5-year census population data.
-Population figures may change as a result of revisions by BC Stats for all years after the latest census year Population estimates provided by BC Stats were adjusted in January 2013 to account for the over-estimation of BC's population by Statistics Canada prior to the 2011 Census.
+Population figures may change as a result of revisions by BC Stats for all years after the latest census year.
+Population estimates provided by BC Stats were adjusted in January 2013 to account for the over-estimation of BC's population by Statistics Canada prior to the 2011 Census.
 In the 2011 NHS, persons residing in hotels, motels and seniors' residences were not included which is a data limitation for Ladysmith.
 The Global Non-Response Rate (GNR) for Ladysmith in the 2011 NHS is 26.9%.